umputun/spot/README.md

 - `-e`, `--env=`: Sets the environment variables to be used during the task execution.
 Providing the `-e` flag multiple times with different environment variables sets multiple environment variables, e.g., `-e VAR1=VALUE1 -e VAR2=VALUE2`.
 - `-v`, `--verbose`: Enables verbose mode, providing more detailed output and error messages during the task execution.
 - `--dbg`: Enables debug mode, providing even more detailed output and error messages during the task execution as well as diagnostic messages.
-- `-h`, `--help`: Displays the help message, listing all available command-line options.
+- `--help`: Displays the help message, listing all available command-line options.

 ## Example playbook